Flying when Pregnant – Is it Safe?

 - Avoid reading

-Here is a checklist of what you need to have in place if you are traveling while pregnant.
+Here is a checklist of what you need to have in place if you are flying when pregnant.

 - Travel Insurance Documents